 Contact insecticides are typically sprayed on the foliage to kill adult whiteflies, coverage must be thorough to get the best results, particularly in cases like this when the insect is primarily on the underside of the leaves.
 Foliar systemic sprays of Tristar are very effective on adult whitefly giving both quick knockdown and good residual.
 A systemic insecticide can be applied directly to the infested plant or to the soil.
 Soil applications include drenching the soil with Safari or spreading a granular formulation of Safari over the root area then watering it in properly.
 Some products can also be applied as a basal trunk spray.
 Arborjet offers a systemic trunk injection of control products directly into the vascular tissue of the affected tree, this method safely applies all of the control product deep into the tree's trunk which then moves up and throughout the entire canopy thus killing the whitefly.
 Systemic insecticides can also be sprayed on the foliage, but often provide longer control when applied to the soil or trunk of the infested tree.

-Boca Delray Pest Control can take care of your
+Delray Beach Pest Control can take care of your

 Whitefly problem quickly and effectively!